All About CGC Comics

 Some collectors contend that the change in grading styles is to increase CGC's overall business.
 They believe that if CGC is more lenient with its grading process, more collectors will have their comic books graded, thus increasing CGC's bottom line.

 Several collectors have called on CGC to be more transparent in their grading process, which CGC has failed to do.

-Other collectors have complained that PGX employees have taken comic books that were provided to the company for grading, and substituted them with an identical book of lesser quality from their personal collections.
-PGX has stated that such allegations are false.
-(CGC comics employees don't trade in comics, remember.)
+Other collectors allege that PGX employees have taken comic books that were provided to the company for grading, and substituted them with an identical book of lesser quality from their personal collections.

 PGX has also been hounded by controversy regarding the security of their protective sleeves.
 Some have accused PGX customers of removing graded books from their secured protective sleeves, making physical alterations, and placing the book back in the sleeve.